Excited about your next German-themed party, but not sure what to serve? These spectacular German side dishes will make for an epic bash!

 For starters, the potatoes need not be peeled for this dish.
 And unlike the mayo-based dish we’re all used to, this one has a thick, tangy dressing made with vinegar and bacon grease.

 Also, it’s served warm as opposed to chilled.
-Kartoffelsalat is best served with bratwurst.
+In case you’re wondering what to serve with bratwurst, the answer is kartoffelsalat.

 Pellkartoffeln is another potato dish that involves boiled potatoes with their skins intact.
 Leaving the skins on makes the dish more flavorful and nutritious.